Indiana Emergency Response Commission

 Indianapolis, IN 46204-2739

-The Indiana Emergency Response Commission now conducts all audio and video meetings through Webex.
-This will allow for real-time viewing and listening capabilities during meetings.
-Attend the meetings online or by phone using the access information below.
+The Indiana Emergency Response Commission will conduct this meeting through Microsoft Teams.
+This allows for real-time viewing and listening capabilities during meetings.

 About the Indiana Emergency Response Commission